-In 2012 and 2015 Dan hosted Omar Offendum's visits to the Berklee campus for classes on Lyric Writing, Production for Songwriter, Political and Artist Identity, Songwriting, Music Production, and Performing.
-Omar visited with the Arabic Student Union, a several recording classes.
+In 2012 and 2015 Dan hosted Omar Offendum's visits to the Berklee campus for classes on Lyric Writing, Production for Songwriters, A class on Middle-East relations, and my production and recording classes.
+His visit sparked a number of students to think about their own Artist Identities as Songwriters and Performers.
+Omar and I took a break at a local persian restaurant and shared Baba Ganoush and Hummus with the Arabic Student Union.
 We worked on his music at Notable Productions and in the Berklee studios.
 He appeared at Cafe 939, and in the Steve Heck room for an intimate look at some of his writing and Poetry.
 I got to interview him for the BIRN and talk about his influences and life.

 Syrian-American MC/Beatmaker - born in Saudi Arabia, raised in Washington DC, and now a Californian resident.

 Walid Zairi, Ken Hiatt & Fabio Pirozzolo release their album Talween and a new website!
 Recorded at Notable!

 I could listen to these guys all day long.

 Walid Zairi, Ken Hiatt and Fabio Pirozzolo release their album Talween.
 With it came a beautiful new website!